kristokv/chyp_arctic/README.md

 #  chyp_arctic

-This directory contains R code (rcode folder) and input files (data folder) for analyses of Calanus hyperboreus distribution and energy requirements.
+This directory contains R code (rcode folder) and input files (data folder) for analyses of <i>Calanus hyperboreus</i> distribution and energy requirements.